catalyst-cloud/catalystcloud-docs/source/block-storage/volume-transfer.rst

 .. image:: _assets/input-id-and-key.png

 ***************************************
-Transferring a volume via the CLI
+Via the CLI
 ***************************************

-When using the CLI you will have to source two different shell environments that have been set up using the openRC files from your different projects.
+When using the CLI there a couple of things that you need to set up before you can successfully transfer your volume.

+#.
+You will need to download the openRC files from each of your instances.
+#.
+You will need to open two different shell environments.
+#.
+You will then need to source the two shell environments with the two different
+   openRC files.

-For the rest of this example we will refer to the shell that is sourced from the project that originally had the volume as ``console one`` and the shell that is sourced from our project that we are trying to move the volume too as ``console two``.
+For the rest of this example we will refer to the shell that has sourced the project which originally had our volume as ``console one``.
+And the shell that has sourced the project that we are trying to move the volume too as ``console two``.

 ..
 Note::